-Our online bulb shop makes it easy to determine the average rated lifetime hours for any bulbs.
+Our online bulb shop makes it easy to determine the life time hours for any bulb.
 Here’s how:

-- To find the average rated lifetime hours, scroll down below the light bulb image for the product you have selected.
-Here, we have selected a 6watt GLS LED BC B22 Bayonet Cap in Warm White.
+- To find the life time hours, scroll down below the light bulb image for the product you have selected.
+Here, we have selected a 10watt LED GLS with an E27 screw cap.

-- Below the light bulb you will see a button labelled “Additional Information.”
-Click on it.
+- Below the light bulb you will see a tab labelled “Specifications”, click on it.

 How long do light bulbs last?

-Incandescent bulbs generally have the shortest lifespans.
-The average incandescent bulb light span is approximately 750 -2,000 hours.
-However, many people still find them appealing because of their relaxing and aesthetically-appealing hue.
+Incandescent bulbs generally, have the shortest lifespans.
+The average incandescent bulb light span is approximately 1,000 hours.

-CFLs might take a moment to warm up and achieve full brightness, but they can go a long time between replacements, typically lasting between 8,000 and 20,000 hours.
-These bulbs have come a long way since their invention, and now offer a variety of colours and shapes to choose from, including beautiful designer options like plumen and squirrel cage bulbs.
+CFLs take a moment to warm up and achieve full brightness, but they can go a long time between replacements, typically lasting between 8,000 and 20,000 hours.

-LEDs are the longest-lasting light bulbs, working for years longer than their counterparts.
-The average LED bulb lifespan is about 50,000 hours.
-They come in a variety of styles, shades, and shapes, making them an ideal energy-efficient and enduring option.
+LEDs are the longest-lasting light bulbs, lasting for years longer than their counterparts, with lifespans of up to 50,000 hours.
+They come in a variety of styles, shades, and shapes, making them the ideal energy-efficient and enduring option.